bytebase/bytebase.com-old/content/docs/vcs-integration/tenant-gitops.md

 ---
-title: Tenant GitOps
+title: Batch Change Tenant Databases
 ---

-To practice GitOps with a [tenant project](/docs/tenant-database-management/tenant-project), you need to enable the [VCS Integration](/docs/vcs-integration/overview) for your selected project, then use the VCS repository instead of our UI to organize and propose schema and data changes.
+To practice GitOps with [tenant databases](/docs/batch-change/multi-tenant-change), you need to enable the [VCS Integration](/docs/vcs-integration/overview) for your selected project, then use the VCS repository instead of our UI to organize and propose schema and data changes.

 ## Migration scripts